Aryan0826/BookClub-Bot/README.md

 - **DMs must be enabled** for the bot to contact users.
 - Verification codes **expire after 5 minutes**.
 - The bot **deletes public `$code` attempts** to protect user privacy.
+- You might want to store the script in an always running cloud platform.

 ---